falangjoe/self-driving/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The network was way off on this sign.
 It could be because it does not have a white border or the thick post.
 ![alt text][prediction1]

-You could image the network having a problem on this sign, because the training set contains several similiar signs.
-Although, it did good on it.
+You could imagine the network having a problem on this sign, because the training set contains several similiar signs.
 ![alt text][prediction25]

 The network did not predict this sign correctly, but it was the second runner up and similiar to prediction.
 ![alt text][prediction27]